 Fully activated Tc cells, like natural killer (NK) cells, can kill an infected target cell by inducing apoptosis.

-Tc cells can secrete cytokines and, like Th cells, have been divided into types Tc1 and Tc2 based on their patterns of cytokine production.
+Tc cells can secrete cytokines and, like Th cells, have been divided into types Tc1, Tc2, and Tc17 based on their patterns of cytokine production.

 Tc cells may be

-Syngeneic: Generated in response to self (autologous) cells modified by viral infection or other foreign proteins
+Syngeneic: Generated in response to self (autologous) cells whose MHC presents peptides derived from viral infection or other foreign proteins

 Allogeneic: Generated in response to cells that express foreign MHC products (eg, in organ transplantation when the donor’s MHC molecules differ from the recipient’s)